Measurement Component

 name = "number_gen_readout_simple"

-Then we override setup()
+Then we override the setup()

 and run()